jjansen512/SlackChannelAutomator/README.md

 - Then find this function below and enter your specific information
   - Additionally, the AWS API Gateway code can be un-commented if you wish to use the extension with a backend rest API.
-    - This function can easily be tweaked to work with another service besides AWS API Gateway.
+    - It is worth noting that function can easily be tweaked to work with another service besides AWS API Gateway.

 ```js
 async function sendPayload(payloadToSend, slackNotes) {